hashim160-code/intake-agent/CLOUD_RUN_DEPLOY.md

 # Cloud Run Deployment Guide

 Use this guide to roll out the shared `intake-agent` image to the three Cloud Run services (worker, intake API, data API).
-The new image tag is:
+Replace `<IMAGE_TAG>` with the tag you just pushed (for example `prod-2025-11-06-8080`):

 ```
-us-central1-docker.pkg.dev/zscribe/intake-agent/intake-agent:prod-2025-11-06
+us-central1-docker.pkg.dev/zscribe/intake-agent/intake-agent:<IMAGE_TAG>
 ```

 ## 1. Prerequisites